All Episodes

 And by the way, I don't think there are too many unintended consequences when liberals pass their stupid laws that destroy people's lives either.

-I I no, I don't.
+No, I don't.

-They they have every intention of changing the way this country looks, cutting this country down to size.
+They have every intention of changing the way this country looks, cutting this country down to size.

-Uh they've been through all the reasons.
+We've been through all the reasons.

-They think we're too big, we're stealing the world's resources, we're destroying the planet with global warming.
+We're destroying the planet with global warming.

-Uh we've got this idiot president they can't figure out how to beat.
+We've got this idiot president they can't figure out how to beat.

-He's so stupid he keeps beating them.
+He's so stupid, he keeps beating them.

 Very serious problem.